What is Azure Logic Apps?

 For example, if you use Microsoft BizTalk Server, your workflows can communicate with your BizTalk Server using the BizTalk Server connector.
 You can then run or extend BizTalk-like operations in your workflows by using integration account connectors.
 In the other direction, BizTalk Server can communicate with your workflows by using the Microsoft BizTalk Server Adapter for Azure Logic Apps.
 Learn how to set up and use the BizTalk Server Adapter in your BizTalk Server.

 Write once, reuse often

-Create your logic apps as templates so that you can deploy and reconfigure your apps across multiple environments and regions.
+Create your logic apps as Azure Resource Manager templates so that you can set up and automate deployments across multiple environments and regions.

-If you don't find the connector that you want or need to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through Azure Functions.
-Create your own APIs and custom connectors that you can call from logic apps.
+If no suitable connector is available to run the code you want, you can create and call your own code snippets from your workflow by using Azure Functions.
+Or, create your own APIs and custom connectors that you can call from your workflows.

-Logic Apps is one of the many services hosted on Microsoft Azure.
-So before you start, you need an Azure subscription.
-If you don't have a subscription, sign up for a trial Azure account.
+Before you can start with Azure Logic Apps, you need an Azure subscription.
+If you don't have a subscription, sign up for a Azure account.

 When you're ready, try one or more of the following quickstart guides for Azure Logic Apps.
 Learn how to create a basic workflow that monitors an RSS feed and sends an email for new content.